remix-run/remix/docs/guides/dev-perf.md

 ### Learning to drive stick

-When you switch on manual mode with `--manual`, you take on two new responsibilities:
+When you switch on manual mode with `--manual`, you take on some new responsibilities:

-- [ ] Detect when server code changes are available
+1. Detect when server code changes are available
-- [ ] Re-import code changes while keeping the app server running
+2. Re-import code changes while keeping the app server running
-- [ ] Send "ready" message to dev server _after_ those changes are picked up
+3. Send "ready" message to dev server _after_ those changes are picked up

 Re-importing code changes turns out to be tricky because JS imports are cached.